ashbenj/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.map returns a new array of elements while in turn passing each element back to the callback.

 2. What is the difference between a function and a method?

+While they are both functions, a method is a function inside of an object class.

 3. What is closure?

+A closure is the combination of a function and the lexical environment within which that function was declared.

 4. Describe the four rules of the 'this' keyword.

+    Global Binding - When in the global scope, the value of “this” will be the window/console Object.

+	Implicit Binding - When a function is called by a preceding dot, the object before the dot is “this”.

+	New Binding - Whenever a constructor function is used, this refers to the specific instance of the object that is created and returned by the constructor function.

+	Explicit Binding - Whenever JavaScript’s call or apply method is used, “this” is explicitly defined.

 5. Why do we need super() in an extended class?

+super() is used to access and call functions on an object’s parent.

 ## Project Set up